symfony/symfony-docs/controller/error_pages.rst

    :align: center
    :class: with-browser

-Since these pages contain a lot of sensitive internal information, Symfony won't display them in the production environment.
-Instead, it'll show a minimal and generic **error page**:
+Since these pages contain a lot of sensitive internal information, Symfony will not display them in the production environment.
+Instead, it will show a minimal and generic **error page**:

 .. image:: /_images/controller/error_pages/errors-in-prod-environment.png